Search Articles

 City, State

 In contrast, a revocable or living trust offers more flexibility.
 The grantor of a living trust still owns and controls the assets and can make changes at any time.
-A living trust also has a trustee, someone who would take over management of the trust if the owner is no longer capable of doing so.
+A living trust also has a trustee.
+This individual would take over management of the trust if the owner is no longer capable of doing so.

-What Is the Difference Between a Revocable and Irrevocable Trust When It Comes to Taxes?
+What Is the Difference Between Revocable and Irrevocable Trusts With Regard to Taxes?

 Both types of trusts offer tax advantages, although these differ in key ways.

-For example, an irrevocable trust is subject to the highest federal tax rate of 37 percent if its income exceeds $14,450 in 2023, a much lower ceiling than for individuals.
+For example, an irrevocable trust is subject to the highest federal tax rate of 37 percent if its income exceeds $15,200 in 2024.
+(Note that this is a much lower ceiling than for individuals.
+The maximum tax rate for an individual would begin after $609,350 of ordinary income, as of 2024.)

 Protecting Assets in the Future

-One key advantage of irrevocable trusts is that their assets are protected from lawsuits and creditors.
+One key advantage of irrevocable trusts is that lawsuits and creditors cannot access their assets.
 A living trust offers no such protection because the trust assets are still part of the owner’s property.

 If there are other considerations, such as estate tax planning, protection from creditors, or providing for a special needs family member, an irrevocable trust might be the better way to go.
 Your planner will have the best answers for your particular circumstances.